quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part15_A_Unifying_Algo.md

 :p What are n-step TD methods?
 ??x
-n-step TD methods look ahead to the next \(n\) rewards, states, and actions before updating estimates.
+n-step TD methods look ahead to the next $n$ rewards, states, and actions before updating estimates.
 This approach combines the advantages of both one-step TD methods and Monte Carlo methods by providing a balance between bootstrapping and using actual returns. x??

 ---

 #### 4-Step Q() Backup Diagrams
 Background context: The chapter uses backup diagrams to summarize n-step methods introduced, focusing on 4-step methods.
-These include the state-value update for \(n\)-step TD with importance sampling and the action-value update for \(n\)-step Q-learning.
+These include the state-value update for $n $-step TD with importance sampling and the action-value update for $ n$-step Q-learning.

 :p What do the 4-step backup diagrams represent?
 ??x
-The 4-step backup diagrams illustrate how updates are made in n-step TD learning, specifically focusing on the state-value update for \(n\)-step TD with importance sampling and the action-value update for \(n\)-step Q-learning.
-These methods involve a delay of \(n\) time steps before updating as all required future events become known. x??
+The 4-step backup diagrams illustrate how updates are made in n-step TD learning, specifically focusing on the state-value update for $n $-step TD with importance sampling and the action-value update for $ n $-step Q-learning.
+These methods involve a delay of$ n$ time steps before updating as all required future events become known. x??

 ---

 #### State-Value Update for n-step TD
-Background context: The state-value update is for \(n\)-step TD with importance sampling, which involves bootstrapping over \(n\) steps to estimate the value function.
+Background context: The state-value update is for $n $-step TD with importance sampling, which involves bootstrapping over $ n$ steps to estimate the value function.

 :p What does the state-value update for n-step TD look like?
 ??x
-The state-value update for \(n\)-step TD with importance sampling updates the value of a state based on the returns observed within the next \(n\) time steps.
+The state-value update for $n $-step TD with importance sampling updates the value of a state based on the returns observed within the next $ n$ time steps.
 The update involves multiplying the return by the behavior policy's probability, which is the importance sampling weight.

 ```java
 // Pseudocode for updating V(s)